Written byJenny Zeng

 - If the NTFS drive still won't work, click "First Aid" > "Check disk" to repair it.

-You should now be able to read and write to NTFS on your M1/M2 Mac.
+You should now be able to read and write to NTFS on M1/M2/M3 MacBook Pro/Air or desktop Mac.
 Share your success with others.

-Method 2: Enable Write access to NTFS drive on M1/M2 Mac via Terminal
+Method 2: Enable Write access to NTFS drive on Mac M1/M2/M3 via Terminal

-There's experimental support for writing to NTFS drives on Macs running macOS Monterey and earlier (macOS Ventura has removed it.)
+There's experimental support for writing to NTFS drives on Mac running macOS Monterey and earlier (macOS Ventura has removed it.)
 It's disabled by default and requires executing commands in Terminal to be enabled.

-It offers the possibility to enable write support to NTFS on Mac, however, it's not guaranteed to work and may potentially damage your system and corrupt the data.
+It offers the possibility of enabling write support for the NTFS drive on Mac; however, it's not guaranteed to work and may potentially damage your system and corrupt the data.

 So, it's generally not recommended to do it that way.
 But if you want to try it out, take your own risk and follow the steps below: